2025 Unrivaled season: Rosters

-For the inaugural season, Unrivaled was originally announced to consist of 30 professional players with six 5-player teams.
+For the inaugural season, Unrivaled was originally announced to consist of 30 professional players with six five-player teams.
 Starting in July 2024, the players for the 2025 season began to be announced one-by-one on Unrivaled's social media accounts.
-Hints were given on social media before roster announcements, encouraging fans to engage and make their guesses on the next Unrivaled roster addition.
+Hints were given on social media before roster announcements, encouraging fans to engage and make their guesses on the next roster addition.
 In late October 2024, the league announced it had "surpassed its initial financial targets" and would be expanding the inaugural season roster to 36 total players and increase the individual team roster size to six players.

 On November 20, 2024, players were divvied into their Unrivaled teams with the event being streamed on the league's YouTube channel.
 During the selection process, players were assigned to six pods (six players in each pod).
 The head coaches then assigned one player from each pod to create balanced rosters for each club.
 Once all rosters were set, the head coaches were then made aware of which team they would be coaching for the 2025 season.
 At the time of the selection show, only 34 players had been confirmed to be participating in the 2025 season.
 The final two players were drafted as wildcards within Pod D and went to Lunar Owls BC and Phantom BC.
 Teams with a wildcard selection were able to recruit and sign player of their choosing.

 In late November 2024, Kelsey Plum announced via social media that she would no longer be playing in the 2025 season and instead would "take some more time for myself this offseason," leaving Laces BC with a wildcard spot.
-On December 17, 2024, Cameron Brink signed a multiyear deal with the Lunar Owls; however, Brink will not appear in the league until the 2026 season due to injury.
+On December 17, 2024, Cameron Brink signed a multiyear deal with the Lunar Owls; however, Brink did not appear in the league until the 2026 season due to injury.
 And on December 20, 2024, it was announced that Katie Lou Samuelson had signed with Phantom BC.
 On December 21, 2024, the league's first trades were announced: Laces BC traded Courtney Williams to Lunar Owls BC for Natasha Cloud.
 Laces BC then traded Cloud and their wildcard pick to Phantom BC in exchange for Jackie Young and Tiffany Hayes.
 The final wildcard spot, belonging to Phantom BC, was filled by Sabrina Ionescu on December 23, 2024, in a signing deal that "puts her in a category of her own" in the Unrivaled league.